 I have been getting questions all about how to prepare for a personal brand photography shoot.

-HOW TO INCORPORATE YOUR BRAND VISION AND VISUALS INTO YOUR SESSION
+HOW TO INFUSE YOUR BRAND VISION INTO YOUR SESSION

 A great place to begin is to think about your visual identity and the qualities and values of your ideal client.
-This is your chance to get more than just a headshot… so take advantage of it.
+What sort of images would help your ideal client connect to your offers and services?

 The overall look of the photos should complement the established look of your brand.
 Think about some adjectives that are in line with your business and brand.